J-Cake/Logic-components/doc/wiki/Application/Developer/building.md

 * Instead of the `text` datatype, use the `citext` type for emails and usernames
 * Use the [`serial`](http://sqlines.com/postgresql/datatypes/serial) datatype for `~ID` columns

-The included `/bin/init.sql` file initialises the SQLite database.
-With the changes mentioned above, this config will correctly configure the Postgres database for use in LogicX
+The included `/bin/init-psql.sql` file initialises the PostgreSQL database.
+With the changes mentioned above, this config will correctly configure the SQLite database for use in LogicX